planetoryd/netns-proxy/readme.md

 - Netns with default gateways to VPNs
 - VPN without making it the default gateway

+it configures a few network namespaces i need, and starts `tun2socks` in some of them to turn socks proxies into VPNs.
+`dnsproxy` is chosen and used in every netns. `gost` for chaining proxies, although it is be possible with nftables.

 do:

 - set your firewall to allow 10.0.0.0/8